mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 ### Model fundamentals
 Let's say we take all these considerations to heart and are confident our sample is representative of the broader population.
 Now what?
 Since it's easy to build a model that actually isn't informative at all, let's start with a foundation for what models and their components are.
 We'll first take a high-level view of two of the main types of models $-$ **regression** and **classification** $-$ before diving into **coefficients** and **residuals**, as well as **linear and logistic regression.** These concepts will help us understand what a model is, how to quantify trends in our data, and how to evaluate model accuracy.

-#### The high-level view
-As a recap, a model is a simplified representation of reality, like "the colder it is, the more clothes I should put on" or "students are more likely to pass an exam if they study a lot and sleep well."<sup>[[4]](#footnotes)</sup> A model takes in inputs, such as temperature, and returns an output, such as the number of clothes to wear.
+As a recap, a model is a simplified representation of reality, like *"The colder it is, the more clothes I should put on"* or *"Students are more likely to pass an exam if they study a lot and sleep well."* <sup>[[4]](#footnotes)</sup> A model takes in inputs, such as temperature, and returns an output, such as the number of clothes to wear.

-The type of model we'll want to build will depend on whether we want to predict a *continuous* or *discrete* outcome.
+The type of model we'll want to build will depend on whether we want to predict a _**continuous**_ or _**discrete**_ outcome.
 A continuous value is a number with a decimal, like 0.555 mL, $13.81, or 99.9%.
 A discrete value is a distinct category, like "big," "red," or "cat." ("Big red cat" could also be a category!)

 We use regression models to predict continuous outcomes and classification models to predict discrete outcomes.
-A typical regression model could answer the question *"What is a student's score on an exam, given factors like how much they studied?"* A classification model, meanwhile, would answer *"Does a student pass the exam, given factors like how much they studied?"* The regression is predicting the student's specific score, while the classification predicts whether they belong to the "passed" or "failed" categories.
+A typical regression model could answer the question *"What is a student's score on an exam, given factors like how much they studied?"* A classification model, meanwhile, would answer *"Does a student pass the exam, given factors like how much they studied?"* The regression model predicts the student's specific score, while the classification model predicts whether they belong to the "passed" or "failed" categories.

-#### Regression
+### Regression
 Here's a simple **linear regression model** that predicts a student's exam score based off 1) the number of hours the student studied and 2) the number of hours of sleep the night before:

 $$y = \beta_0 + \beta_1x_1 + \beta_2x_2$$